 Goodstone operates an intimate, sustainably managed farm on its expansive 265 acre estate.
 The farm provides the highest quality of produce for our award-winning, farm-to-table culinary program.
-It is home to a flock of sheep, an intensively managed vegetable garden, apiary, cut flower beds, orchards and laying hens along with our friendly goats, Daisy & Duke and regal llama Greyson, who proudly guards the sheep herd -our local celebrities.
+It is home to a flock of sheep, an intensively managed vegetable garden, apiary, cut flower beds, orchards and laying hens along with our friendly goats, Daisy & Duke and regal llama Greyson, who proudly guards the sheep herd.

 The farm established Goodstone as a leader in Loudoun County’s farm-to-table movement and provides unique educational opportunities for guests.
 We believe in sustainability and work to create healthy pastures and growing areas that are sustained with compost made on site through the natural fertilization from our livestock.